nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 2. Click on the button "Become a Certified User".
 3. Complete the certification form.

-You can confirm that your account is certified by visiting your [Synapse Profile].
+You can verify that your account is certified by visiting your [Synapse Profile].

 ## Create a Synapse Team